 When looking out for a quick, easy-to-make tasty curry is what I look out for my weekday dinners and this black-eyed bean curry tops my chart!

 The recipe that I have shared today is black-eyed bean curry Indian style.
-I have also shared a link of black-eyed bean curry with coconut below.
+I have also shared a link to black-eyed bean curry with coconut below.